Winter Weather Dangers

 Bitter temperatures – Arctic air has moved in across the state creating dangerously cold wind chills.
 High temperatures will only be in the single digits, with low temperatures falling as low as -15.
 Bitterly cold overnight wind chill readings of -20 to -35 should be widespread across the state from Tuesday morning thru Thursday morning.
 The National Weather Service will likely issue wind chill advisories and/or warnings during this period.
 In addition, a Winter Weather Advisory has been issued for parts of southern Wisconsin that could receive 2 to 5 inches of snow overnight.

-Have a winter emergency kit: Keep a kit in your vehicle with candles and matches, a flashlight, pocket knife, snacks, a cell phone adapter, a blanket and extra clothing.
-For a complete list and a chance to win a kit, go to http://ReadyWisconsin.wi.gov.
+On the road - If you are traveling make sure you have a winter emergency kit in your vehicle.
+Items to include in the kit are candles and matches, a flashlight, pocket knife, snacks, a cell phone adapter, a blanket and extra clothing.
+For a complete list go to http://ReadyWisconsin.wi.gov

-For additional Thanksgiving safety tips, visit http://ReadyWisconsin.wi.gov.
+For additional safety tips, visit http://ReadyWisconsin.wi.gov.
 You can also check out Midwest road conditions and airport delays.
-Follow us on Facebook (www.facebook.com/readywisconsin) and Twitter (www.twitter.com/readywisconsin) throughout the year.
+Follow us on Facebook (www.facebook.com/ReadyWisconsin) and Twitter (www.twitter.com/ReadyWisconsin).